HeZhang1994/digital-elevation-model/README.md

 # Python Tools for Digital Elevation Model

-This is a **Python** implementation for transforming, projecting, visualising DEM data and getting elevation of given locations.
+This is a **Python** implementation for transforming, projecting, visualising DEM data and reading elevation of given locations.

 ### Important Terms and Abbreviations